 Bleeding Heart was born in 2008 and is an initiative of the Wise Foundation, which aims to empower disadvantaged and marginalised individuals and strengthen communities by providing business and creative opportunities.
-Some of these endeavours include Bleeding Heart, Bizness Babes, Buffed and Mulgrave Farmer’s Market.
+Some of these endeavours include Bleeding Heart, The Gardens Club, Bizness Babes, Buffed and Mulgrave Farmer’s Market.

 Bleeding Heart functions as the epicentre of these activities by contributing space, training and funding.

-We like to think of ourselves as a “social enterprise hub,” essentially giving people a place and an opportunity to learn about social enterprise, exhibit emerging art and products and to participate in positive social activism.
+We like to think of ourselves as a “social enterprise hub,” essentially giving people a place and an opportunity to learn about social enterprise and to participate in positive social activism.